 - The stuff in the utility belt seems to be commercial equipment, rather than capital-g Gadgets.

-Again, this *doesn’t* take into account material from other writers.
+Again, this *doesn’t* strive to take into account material from other writers.
 You can clearly see the difference with our contributor Peter’s stats for the Straczynski take.

 Walker was apparently interested in dampening the “HE’S BATMAN !” portrayal to make Nighthawk a more cinematic-level vigilante.